-6. Coverage of MEDLINE in Embase
+6 Coverage of MEDLINE in Embase

-More than 3,300 of the 5,260 journal titles currently indexed for MEDLINE are independently indexed for Embase by Elsevier, using the guidelines described in this Indexing Guide5.
+Most of the journal titles currently indexed for MEDLINE are independently indexed for Embase by Elsevier, using the guidelines described in this Indexing Guide.

-For articles from another 1,800 MEDLINE titles (with a focus on basic biomedicine, Allied Health and other topics that are peripheral to the core topics of Embase), MeSH index terms are mapped to Emtree to provide an index that is compatible with the Elsevier indexing.
+For articles from other MEDLINE titles (with a focus on basic biomedicine, Allied Health and other topics that are peripheral to the core topics of Embase), MeSH index terms are mapped to Emtree to provide an index that is compatible with the Elsevier indexing.